Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Wasserstein Distributionally Robust Estimation

-We now proceed to the main result of this section, where we propose a minimax dual reformulation of problem \eqref{eq:dro} for the case $p=2$.
-Similarly to Proposition~\ref{prop:nonconvexduality:1}, this formulation will represent the starting point of the high-dimensional analysis conducted in Section~\ref{subsec:W2}.
+We now move to the type-$2$ Wasserstein case and proceed by presenting the minimax dual reformulation of problem \eqref{eq:dro}.
+Similar to Fact~\ref{prop:nonconvexduality:1}, this formulation will represent the starting point of the high-dimensional analysis conducted in Section~\ref{subsec:W2}.